Get to Know Your Kids: How we make parent-child dates actually happen (Plus 260 kid-date Ideas)

-That date to the playground cost all of $1 and took up only two hours of our evening, and yet it meant so much to a four-year-old little boy (a middle child, no less) out for a special night with his mom.
+That date to the playground cost all of $1 and the playground had a lovely play area with soft outdoor play flooring plus it constantly gets Wetpour Maintenance.
+It took only two hours of our evening, and yet it meant so much to a four-year-old little boy (a middle child, no less) out for a special night with his mom.

 A photo from the very date!